 Industry research and case studies have produced a collection of design guidelines to address both the behaviour of dogs and their owners so that the optimal experience can be provided while ensuring minimal conflict with other dogs, the local community and surrounding environment.

 There are over 15,000 dogs registered in the City of Boroondara.
-While there is approximately 219 hectares of open space designated as off-leash dog areas in Boroondara, there are no dedicated fenced dog play areas that are specifically designed to cater for dogs and their owners.
+While there is approximately 219 hectares of open space designated as off-leash in Boroondara, there are no dedicated fenced dog play areas that are specifically designed to cater for dogs and their owners.

 Several open space reserves have been assessed based on their location and amenity, existing infrastructure and proximity to sensitive interfaces.

 At the Council meeting on 9 December 2019, a report was presented and Council resolved to test community support for the development of a fenced dog play area in a portion of Gordon Barnard Reserve.

 What is a fenced dog play area?

 A fenced dog play area is a designated public area for dog owners to legally exercise, play, train and socialise with their dogs in a secured off-leash environment.
 These spaces are fully enclosed, with dog friendly amenities and provide a space for dogs and their owners, to socialise and exercise in a safe and controlled environment.

 Key features of a fenced dog play area